ljberrios/rootsage/README.md

 ## Academic Context

 This project was developed as part of a capstone course at the University of Puerto Rico.
 Its primary goal is to demonstrate full-stack web development, basic ML implementation, and IoT data processing concepts.

+## Acknowledgments

+Special thanks to the Engine-4 Foundation for their valuable support of this project through:
+- Hardware resources for development
+- Technical mentorship and guidance